-Notice that the stabilizer of a point of $C$ acts faithfully on the tangent space, in particular it is cyclic.
+\begin{remark} Notice that the stabilizer of a point of $C$ acts faithfully on the tangent space, in particular it is cyclic.
 Because of this, if $L\subset\PP^{2}_{K}$ is a line fixed by a non-trivial element $g$ of $\aut(C)$ then $C$ has normal crossing with $L$: if $p\in L\cap C$ and $L$ is tangent to $C$ in $p$, then $g$ acts trivially on the tangent space of $C$ in $p$, which is absurd.
 We are going to use these observations repeatedly without further justification. \end{remark}

 In Theorem~\ref{theorem:cycles} we have proved that the automorphism group of a cycle in $\PP^{2}$ not defined over the field of moduli must have a very specific form.
 In the next two propositions, we show that if the cycle is a smooth curve then we get even tighter constraints on the automorphism group.

 \begin{proposition} Let $k$ be a field of characteristic $0$ with algebraic closure $K$, $C\subset\PP^{2}_{K}$ a smooth plane curve over $K$ of degree $\ge 4$ with field of moduli $k$.